strohs/memeify/README.md

 ## Memeify Architecture Flow
-At a high level, this is a very basic serverless architecture.
+Nothing fancy here, this is a very basic serverless architecture.
 The image file to "memeify", plus the two text strings to add to the top and bottom of the image are POSTed as multipart/form-data to API Gateway.
 API Gateway uses Lambda Proxy Integration to pass the request body to the lambda as an `ApiGatewayProxyRequestEvent`.
 The lambda code will parse the form-data from the event body, add the text to the image, and write the memeified image to an S3 bucket.